Master's in Early Childhood Unified at KU

 Benefits of the program include:

-The Department of Special Education may have federal grant dollars to support a limited number of students in the master's degree program with an ECU emphasis.
-To learn more about these grant funds and how to apply contact Dr. Horn at firstname.lastname@example.org
+- Available Funding - The Department of Special Education may have federal grant dollars to support a limited number of students.
+To learn more about these grant funds, contact Eva Horn at email@example.com.

 *This program is a Master of Science in Education degree in special education with an emphasis in early childhood unified.